We co-create academic programming and products with Black-led nonprofits, designed for families of color.Learn More

 We're catalyzing Black communities with your generous support.

 Each city has its set of unique challenges and assets, so we leverage pre-existing partnerships to collect authentic feedback.
-Using a decentralized Web3 approach to community engagement, we understand that scalability is only achieved when multiple programs and initiatives are integrated to improve students outcomes.
+Using a decentralized approach to community engagement, we understand that scalability is only achieved when multiple projects and products are integrated to improve students outcomes.

 Despite the racial wealth gap, Black households give 25% more of their income annually than any other racial group.
-We work with local community philanthropists of all kinds that are willing to give of their time, talents, and treasure.
+We work with local community nonprofits of all sizes that are willing to give of their time, talents, and treasure.